-Temperatures are predicted to rise to 32C in the UK this weekend, and while it’s a relief to finally be able to shed our winter warmers, us Brits tend to get a little bit carried away when the sun gets its hat on.
+Temperatures are predicted to be hotter in the UK than in the Bahamas this weekend, and while it’s a relief to finally be able to shed our winter warmers, us Brits tend to get a little bit carried away when the sun gets its hat on.

 But all day drinking al fresco or generally spending every waking hour soaking up the rays can put you at risk of heat stroke or heat exhaustion.